 Wash people’s cars

-If jobs are hard to come by, this is a great way of making some money on the side.
-Anyone can do it, and you can tout for business by knocking on doors and offering your services, or print your own flyers and post them through doors, leave them on windshields and local noticeboards.
+If jobs are hard to come by, washing cars is a great way of making some money on the side for under 18s.
+Anyone can do it.
+You can tout for business by knocking on doors and offering your services, or print your own flyers and post them through doors.
+Another idea is leaving flyers on windshields and local noticeboards.

-If you do a good job and a customer is obviously pleased with your work, ask if you can put a recommendation from them on your flyers/adverts.
+If you do a good job and a customer is pleased with your work, ask if you can include a recommendation from them on your flyers/adverts.
 Washing cars could be a great source of income if you’re under 18.

 To get the full lowdown, check out our article on how to make money ironing.

-If you want to sell an iPhone app you can apply for approval to be put into the iTunes App Store, where, if your app is particularly good, you may even be featured on their front page.
-Android apps meanwhile go to the Android Market Store.
+If you want to sell an iPhone app, you can apply for approval to be put into the App Store where, if your app is very good, you may even be featured on their front page.
+Meanwhile, Android apps go to the Google Play store.

-Apps do take a lot of hard work and thinking – but with programming set to become a core part of the IT curriculum in September 2012 you could be at the forefront of a new generation of app designers.
+Apps do take a lot of hard work and planning – but with shopping apps and other useful phone add-ons taking the world by storm, you could be at the forefront of a new generation of app designers.